 - evidence-based research practicum

-Students participate in clinical experience in a broad range of areas including: adult nursing, pediatrics, parent-newborn nursing, gerontology, rehabilitation, community health, psychiatric mental health nursing, critical care and emergency room nursing.
+Students participate in clinical experience in a broad range of areas including: adult nursing, pediatrics, parent-newborn nursing, gerontology, community health, psychiatric mental health nursing, and critical care nursing.
 Many types of health care agencies are utilized for clinical experience, including large medical centers, community acute care hospitals, long-term care facilities, community health agencies and specialty facilities such as children’s hospitals and psychiatric mental health facilities.
-The clinical experiences in the last three years of the nursing program are intended to contribute toward an understanding of how to affect improved health care.
+The clinical experiences in the last three years of the nursing program are intended to contribute toward an understanding of how to improve overall health care outcomes.

 The mission of the Department of Nursing at Hiram College is to prepare clinically competent, ethically grounded, socially and culturally responsible professional nurses who are prepared to think critically and participate as leaders in the delivery of health and nursing care.
 The liberal arts tradition prepares students to think analytically and respond holistically.
 This tradition, grounded in the understanding that knowledge is interrelated and interdisciplinary, prepares persons to be keen and critical observers of the world, identifying issues, determining alternatives, and participating in solutions.
 These skills, combined with knowledge and skills in the discipline of nursing, are essential to the preparation of individuals ready to serve as professional nurses.